Overview of Financial Modeling Skills

 - The ability to easily zoom in on details, and zoom out to high-level strategy

 Each of these financial modeling skills will be broken down in further detail below.
 As the image below shows, these skills can be divided into 3 categories: accounting/finance, Excel, and problem-solving/logic/design.

 Top 10 financial modeling skills:

 #1 Accounting skills

-In order to build a financial model it’s important to have a solid understanding of accounting fundamentals.
+In order to build a financial model, it’s important to possess a solid understanding of accounting fundamentals.
 This includes concepts like the matching principle, accruals, revenue recognition, non-cash items like depreciation, amortization, and more.
 You need to have enough accounting skills to understand how to read financial statements, how at dissect them, and how to build them back up again.

 #2 Excel skills

 Strong Excel skills are critical for financial modeling, and it can be more of an art than a science.
 You’ll need to know all the main keyboard shortcuts to help save time and build models as quickly as possible.
 You’ll also need to know all the main formulas and functions to perform calculations and financial analysis.

 #3 Linking the three financial statements

 Another skill that’s very important is being able to link the 3 financial statements.
 This means taking historical financial statements (income statement, balance sheet, and cash flow statement) and dynamically linking them together in Excel.
 For example, connecting net income on the income statement to retained earnings on the balance sheet.
 This can be one of the trickiest skills to master, but as with any other skill, practice makes perfect.

 #4 Forecasting skills

 Being good at forecasting is an art and a science.
 An analyst can use regression analysis to predict future results based on historical results.
 Don’t let the science of regression give you false confidence though, as it still requires making major assumptions about future unknowns.
 In addition, qualitative factors such as the management team and culture have to be taken into account.
 Learn more in CFI’s forecasting course.